-You can generate a report for the following:
+Use the utility to generate a report for any of the following:

-- A single master server. - Several master servers.
+- A single master server.

+- Several master servers.

+- A specific subset of clients.
+For example, a report that contains capacity usage for business unit billing.

-Example 1: Generate a report using data that is collected for the local master server.
+Creating a report using data that is collected for the local master server